Teen Reader's Choice Award

 When will the Teen Reader’s Choice Award happen this year?

 Students can vote online or in the library.
-Students can continue to read Top 10 titles until last day of voting (May 14th to June 1st).
+Students can continue to read Top 10 titles until last day of voting.

 Where will the Teen Reader’s Choice Award take place?